munificent/craftinginterpreters/book/resolving-and-binding.md

 ^code scopes-field (1 before, 2 after)

-Each object in the stack is a Map that represents a single block scope.
+This field keeps track of the stack of scopes currently... uh... in scope.
+Each element in the stack is a Map representing a single block scope.
 Keys, as in Environment, are variable names.
-Values are different here.
-We'll get to why they are Booleans soon.
+We'll get to why the values are Booleans soon.

 The scope stack is only used for *local* block scopes.
-Variables declared at the top level in the global scope are not tracked since those variables are a little more dynamic in Lox.
+Variables declared at the top level in the global scope are not tracked by the resolver since they are more dynamic in Lox.
 When resolving a variable, if we can't find it in the stack of local scopes, we assume it must be global.

-Since the scopes are tracked in an explicit stack, exiting a scope is
+Since scopes are stored in an explicit stack, exiting one is straightforward:
-straightforward:

 ^code end-scope

 This gives us a stack of empty scopes.
-To make them useful, next we'll handle declarations.
+Next, let's put some stuff in them.

 ### Resolving variable declarations